Pipedream with Dylan Pierce

 00:45:21 - Anthony Campolo

-I've heard that Reddit data has been used to train things like GBT because it's such a massive source of unique human text on a variety like the widest possible breadth of subjects you could ever imagine.
+I've heard that Reddit data has been used to train things like GPT because it's such a massive source of unique human text on the widest possible breadth of subjects you could imagine.

 00:45:33 - Dylan Pierce